What Is The Difference Between Bipolar 1 And 2?

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-As both professional and general understanding of bipolar disorder have evolved, many would find that the ways we describe the unique experiences of those living with it have as well.
-Many mental health professionals generally distinguish different subtypes of bipolar disorder based on the symptoms that they might produce.
+As both professional and general understanding of bipolar disorder have evolved, many would find that the ways we describe the unique experiences of those living with bipolar disorder have evolved as well.

-Bipolar I and II disorders are perhaps the most common and widely understood types of bipolar spectrum disorders for many.
-However, they still are thought to have some key differences that can separate them from each other.
+Bipolar I and II disorders are perhaps the most common and widely known types of bipolar spectrum disorders.
+However, there are some key differences between bipolar I and bipolar II disorder that affect how we treat them.

 What is bipolar disorder?

-Bipolar disorder (BPD), previously called manic depression, is generally defined as a mental illness that can be characterized by intense mood swings from extreme highs (mania) to extreme lows (depression).
-Symptoms of manic and depressive episodes can affect your energy levels, ability to function and, in some cases, may even cause hallucinations and delusions.
+Bipolar disorder (BPD), previously called manic depression, is a mental illness defined by intense mood swings from extreme highs (manic episodes) to extreme lows (depressive episodes).
+Symptoms of manic and depressive episodes can affect your energy levels, ability to function and, in some cases, may even cause psychosis—hallucinations, delusions, and other symptoms that distort reality.

 Getty